Administrative divisions of East Germany: Länder in East Germany

 In 1949, the Soviet occupation zone was transformed into the German Democratic Republic.
-The five Länder (and East Berlin, though the latter only with consultative votes) participated in the legislative branch through the Länderkammer (Chamber of States), which was elected by the Landtage (state parliaments).
+The five Länder (and East Berlin, though the latter only with consultative votes) participated in the legislative branch through the Länderkammer ('Chamber of States'), which was elected by the Landtage (state parliaments).
 However, the Länder were not constituting entities forming a federal republic (as in West Germany) but rather decentralised administrative entities of a quasi-unitary state.

 As a nod to the legal fiction that East Berlin was still occupied territory, it was counted neither as part of Brandenburg, nor as a state in its own right.
-East Germany claimed East Berlin as its capital, a status recognised by virtually all Eastern Bloc countries.
+East Germany claimed Berlin as its capital, a status recognised by virtually all Eastern Bloc countries, and exercised de facto control over East Berlin.
 However, the Western Allies (the US, UK, and France) never formally acknowledged the authority of the East German government to govern East Berlin; the official Allied protocol recognised only the authority of the Soviet Union in East Berlin in accordance with the occupation status of Berlin as a whole.